Giancarlo-Lucca/Generalizations-of-the-Choquet-integral-in-a-FRBCS/README.md

 ---
 # Download and Citation Request
-Each aproach is related with the Choquet integral and its generalizations as published in the literature.
+Each aproach is related with the Choquet integral and its generalizations as published in the literature licensed under CC BY-NC 4.0..
 Please, in case this code or any function is used for scientific or academic purposes, include a citation to this paper as one of the following:

 1 - E. Barrenechea, H. Bustince, J. Fernandez, D. Paternain, and J. Sanz.
 Using the Choquet integral in the fuzzy reasoning method of fuzzy rule-based classification systems.
 Axioms, 2(2):208–223, 2013.